-You might want to pay your credit card in cash if you work in a cash-based business, or a relative hands you an envelope of $20 bills as a birthday gift.
-It’s good to know that you can pay your plastic with that money at some ATMs and retail locations or by sending a money order.
+You might want to pay your credit card in cash if you work in a cash-based business, or if a relative hands you an envelope stuffed with bills as a birthday gift.
+It’s good to know that you can pay what you owe on your plastic with that money at some ATMs and retail locations or by sending a money order.
+Here, you’ll learn more about paying a credit card bill with cash and other ways to pay, as well as tips for keeping your credit card account in good standing.

 When Should I Pay My Credit Card Bill?